juanmcortez/Cloudflare-DDNS-Update/README.md

 # Fast install

-The script can be easy installed, by just cloning the project or downloading the repository files as a zip.
+The script can be easy installed, by just cloning the project or downloading the release files as a zip.

 - Go to the server's user home folder and install the script there.